Janamaithri: Plot

 Samyukthan is a sales manager in an upcoming CCTV firm where he is criticized for his downhill job performance and is often compared to Jack Daniels, who is the star salesman in the company's northern branch.
 One evening he decides to meet up with his friend in Paramedu.

 Sub-Inspector Shibu and his constables Ashraf and Lawrence are baffled by a series of repeating incidents where two pieces of black tape is found on houses in the neighborhood in Paramedu.
 They suspect a North Indian migrant worker and arrest him.
 Soon the Higher Police Authorities decide to start a mission known as "Oru Chayakku oru jeevan", which aims to increase the bond between the Police and the Public by offering a cup of tea to drivers late at night into early morning.
 SI Shibu and his Constables prepare for the mission and Samyukthan happens to be their first customer.
 After a lot of persuasion, Samyukthan drinks the tea.
 But now he needs to urgently get to a toilet in the middle of the night after eating rotten chicken.

 Ashraf accompanies Samyukthan in search of a toilet and stumble upon a homeowner who lets him use the toilet.
 Right after that they encounter a youngster, wearing a ski-mask, who starts running on seeing Ashraf.
 Ashraf starts running behind the lad with Samyukthan behind.
 The youngster snatches the bike of a newspaper delivery man and manages to escape.
 Ashraf and Samyukthan meet the delivery man and they decide to get back to Samyukthan's car and figure the man's bike out later.

-Meanwhile, a car thief by the name of Raphael Panjimootil Matthayi and his brothers steal the car from the house where Ashraf and Samyukthan had been.
+Meanwhile, a car thief by the name of Raphael Panjimootil Mathai and his brothers steal the car from the house where Ashraf and Samyukthan had been.
 One of the brothers also snatched an orchid plant from the house.
 Soon they encountered the police officers giving tea and they tactfully managed to avoid suspicions and gifted SI Shibu with the orchid plant and continued on their way to dismantle and sell the parts of the car.
 With the sun about to rise, the Police Officers pack up and head to the station.